-2022 LEED Performance Natural Gas
+2023 LEED Performance Natural Gas

 Annual gas consumption is very low for the South annex because all of the radiant floor heating and ventilation heat is generated by electrical energy, using air-source heat pumps and heat reclaim from exhaust air.

 Two small methane fired boilers provide hydronic heat for domestic hot water, force flow entrance heaters, and back-up for the heat pump systems during the heating season.

 Throughout 2022, both methane boilers were subject to intermittent mechanical failures.
 In December, facilities staff were forced to use hot water from the heat pump systems to operate the domestic hot water and force flow entrance heaters.
-Both boilers are awaiting repair parts to be installed in early 2023.
-The 'silver lining' associated with the boiler failures is that the South building used far less methane than in previous years!
+A notable increase in gas consumption can be noted with the repair of the methane boilers although it is still less than consumption in 2021.

-2022 LEED Performance
+2023 LEED Performance